- Can I receive college credit for my military training?

 The options above represent different ways to achieve fulltime status.
 Note that you will only receive your full allowance of VA benefits during the time you are classified as fulltime, which the VA calculates on a day-to-day basis.
-For example, if you take 3 credit hours during session A (12 weeks) and 3 credit hours during session B (6 weeks), you will be classified as fulltime for the 6 weeks that sessions A and B overlap, but then less than half-time status (reduced benefits) once session B ends.
+For example, if you take 3 credit hours during session C (12 weeks) and 3 credit hours during session A (6 weeks), you will be classified as fulltime for the 6 weeks that sessions C and A overlap, but then less than half-time status (reduced benefits) once session A ends.

 - For any training/drill, deployment, or change-of-station orders: Students will attempt to make arrangements with instructors to maintain and/or make up classwork as needed and to assign grades as appropriate (including incompletes, to be made up later).
 Registration for those courses, in which instructors accommodate the absence will remain intact and tuition and mandatory fees will be assessed in full for those courses.
 Service members should provide instructors with maximum advance notice of absences, providing copies of training/drill, deployment, and/or change-of-station directives from the Military, Reserve, or National Guard.